psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo.rst

 a need to change the specification of the study (or a single acquisition), you can either edit the JSON files directly or use the WebUI::

-  % datalad webapp -d . hirni
+  % datalad webapp --dataset . hirni

 Output ends with::